dtpublic/malhar-angular-dashboard/README.md

 dataModelOptions  | Object   | n/a           | false    | Arbitrary values to supply to the dataModel.
 Available on dataModel instance as this.dataModelOptions dataAttrName      | String   | n/a           | false    | Name of attribute to bind `widgetData` model

-## Contributing

-This project welcomes new contributors.

-You acknowledge that your submissions to DataTorrent on this repository are made pursuant the terms of the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html) and constitute "Contributions," as defined therein, and you represent and warrant that you have the right and authority to do so.

 Links
 -----